 The use of icons to reinforce nearby text is nothing new in web design, but Apple’s own use of large and more detailed icons has led to icon designs becoming bigger in size; more detailed and vibrant, and generally more unique in the type of imagery they depict.

 The icons in OSX are designed at extra large proportions, so the icons for the apps themselves also need to be oversized and therefore include plenty of detail.
 These icons act as the app’s logo and branding – It’s what people will recognize the app by when it’s sat in their dock, so it makes sense to use the supersized icon as part of the website design.

 Usually, the surrounding interface of a website is designed, then the content is simply inserted and forgotten about.
 However, the Apple website is a great example of how the content itself is designed, as well as the surrounding page.
 The Mac app websites often take inspiration from this, combining imagery and text into flowing layouts.

 Crisp & sharp interface design

-The OSX interface is razor sharp with tiny pixel bevels and highlights giving a really crisp appearance.
-This design style has emerged onto the web, particularly in Mac, iPhone and iPad related websites.
+The OSX interface is razor-sharp with tiny pixel levels and highlights giving a really crisp appearance.
+This design style has emerged onto the web, particularly in Mac, iPhone, and iPad related websites.
 Soft and subtle shadows, inset text and 1px highlighting lines all add to the theme.